 I pay my respects to the traditional custodians of the Dharug/ Darug peoples on the land in which I work.

 Specialist Support Coordinator

-Jasmine is a bright and friendly person who strives to ensure her clients feel well supported and cared about.
-Jasmine will always endeavour to find the positives in any negative situation.
+Jasmine is a bright and friendly person who strives to ensure her clients feel genuinely supported and cared for.
+She always endeavours to find the positives in any challenging situation.

-In her spare time, Jasmine likes to spend time outdoors with her puppies, and socialise with her friends and family.
+In her spare time, Jasmine enjoys spending time outdoors with her puppies and socialising with friends and family.

+I pay my respects to the traditional custodians of the Dharug/ Darug peoples on the land in which I work.